magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/asset-profiles.md

 However, the more different asset types you have, the more complex your Root Rule Chain may become.
 Many platform users create their Root Rule Chain for the sole purpose of sending messages to specific rule chains depending on the asset type.

-To avoid this painful and mundane activity, since ThingsBoard 3.4.2, you can specify a custom Rule Chain for your assets.
+To avoid this painful and mundane activity, since IoT Hub 3.4.2, you can specify a custom Rule Chain for your assets.
 The new Rule Chain will receive asset attributes updates, and asset lifecycle(Created/Updated/Deleted) events.
 This setting is available in the Asset Profile details.